Estellatr/Estellatr/README.md

 <h1 align="center">Hi 👋, I'm Estella!</h1>
 <h3 align="center">A passionate frontend developer, currently based in Denmark.</h3>

-- 🌱 I’m currently working on several projects and web applications using **HTML, CSS, JavaScript, React, Redux and TypeScript**, including learning how to create responsive story-driven web games.
+- 🌱 I’m currently learning **React, Redux and TypeScript**, and practicing **HTML, CSS and  JavaScript,** by developing several projects and web applications, including learning how to create responsive story-driven web games.

 - 🔭 I'm currently working on creating an updated, more responsive and overall better version of one of my earliest projects: **https://github.com/Estellatr/FrogGame**.
 This was a story-driven web game, created in a day, about finding a frog...